-If you're buying Apple's HomePod, you likely have a vested interest in Apple Music.
-After all, it's basically what HomePod was made for, and being able to play all of that goodness right on a compact speaker that fills your room with awesomeness is not a bad primary, baked-in feature to have.
+If you have Apple's HomePod or HomePod mini, you likely have a vested interest in Apple Music.
+After all, it's basically what the HomePod was made for aside from HomeKit controls, and being able to play all of that goodness right on a compact speaker that fills your room with awesomeness is not a bad primary, baked-in feature to have.
 Here's how to use HomePod with Apple Music.

-You'll pair an iPhone when you initially set up your HomePod.
+You'll pair an iPhone when you initially set up your HomePod or HomePod mini.
 After that, your HomePod will pull your Apple Music library directly from the cloud, and you'll be able to search for music, add songs to playlists, and more.

 - Say "Hey, Siri, play some music".
 Siri will just start playing tunes from your Apple Music library.